 "The best thing someone can do when they see someone who appears to be in need downtown is to contact our office at 614-228-5718," said Lisa Defendiefer, deputy director of operations & advocacy for Capital Crossroads and Discovery SIDs.

-"We can immediately send someone to engage the individual, assess the situation and offer outreach services.
-We also have free print materials that list the resources available downtown for residents and employees to share with anyone needing assistance."
+"We can immediately send someone to engage the individual, assess the situation, and offer outreach services.
+The SIDs have free print materials that list the resources available downtown for residents and employees to share with anyone needing assistance."

-While all downtown ambassadors are trained to work with people who need help, the SIDs employ two full-time outreach specialists to help people experiencing homelessness downtown.
+While all downtown ambassadors are trained to work with people who need help, the SIDs employs two full-time outreach specialists to help people experiencing homelessness downtown.

 Bill Cobun has been with the SIDs since 2011.
-He started out as a safety ambassador, patrolling the streets of downtown and training in self-defense, police mountain biking and as a Certified Tourism Ambassador.
-He has a varied background that includes working as a musician, a computer programmer, computer repair technician in the Army National Guard and a grocery store manager.
+He started as a safety ambassador, patrolling the streets of downtown and training in self-defense, police mountain biking, and as a Certified Tourism Ambassador.
+His background includes working as a musician, a computer programmer, a computer repair technician in the Army National Guard, and a grocery store manager.
 Understandably, this allows him to relate to people from all walks of life.

 Ryan Jefferson joined the outreach team in 2018 after being a safety ambassador since 2015.
 He is the only person to be named ambassador of the year three years in a row from 2015-2017.
-Ryan wanted to do more to help people beyond the street-level assistance he provided as an ambassador.
-In addition to working directly with clients, Ryan also looked forward to joining with other agencies that provide services.
+Ryan enjoys being able to do more to help people beyond the street-level assistance he provided as an ambassador.
 You can find him coaching Little League basketball and football in his free time.

-Last year, Bill and Ryan provided over 3,680 hours of homeless outreach.
+Each year, Bill and Ryan provide more than 3,680 hours of homeless outreach.
+This includes:

 Capital Crossroads SID members first began funding outreach services in 2003.
 At first, they shared costs with The Columbus Foundation.
 After two years, they began to fully fund the program.
 Similarly, Discovery SID understood the value of outreach.
 They included it in the SID's initial program for service in 2006.
 Together, the two SIDs fund two full-time outreach specialists who serve clients downtown at an annual cost of over $150,000.

-As you can see, we have a variety of resources available for our Caring Connections Campaign including posters, flyers, postcards and cards that list social service resources available downtown every day.
+The SIDs offer free print resources for our Caring Connections Campaign including posters, flyers, postcards, and cards that list social service resources available downtown every day.
 Please contact us at (614) 228-5718 if you would like a supply delivered to you.